openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/12/02

 * Slurm reconfiguration is in progress to improve job isolation and scheduling.
-Jobs already running should not be affected, but submitting new jobs may be afected for short periods.
+Jobs already running should not be affected, but submitting new jobs may behave differently for short periods.
 Please let me know if anything does not work as expected.
 * The GPU nodes math-alderaan-h[01-02] are drained for testing and configuration.
 No new jobs can start on them.
 * Nodes math-alderaan-c[29-32] are draining, because math-alderaan-c29 has a bad memory board and they all will need to be powered down to install the replacement memory board when it arrives.
 No new jobs can start on them.
 * Nodes math-alderaan-c[01,05,07,10] are drained for heat diagnostics.
 No jobs can start on them.